silgenius/alx-low_level_programming/0x12-singly_linked_lists/README.md

 ## Acknowledgement

 Special thanks to ALX School for providing the projects and resources to learn about singly linked lists and low-level programming.
-The solutions presented here were developed by [Your Username](https://github.com/yourusername) as part of the ALX School curriculum.
+The solutions presented here were developed by [silgenius](https://github.com/silgenius) as part of the ALX School curriculum.

 For more information about ALX School, visit their website: [ALX School](https://www.alxafrica.com/)